chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

     end

 .. note::
     Note that, since the mesh is cylindrical, ``set expand particle-wall contact search = true``.
-Details in the `DEM mesh parameters guide <../../../parameters/dem/mesh.html>`_.
+Details on this in the `DEM mesh parameters guide <../../../parameters/dem/mesh.html>`_.

-A cross section of the resulting mesh is presented in the following figure.
+A cross-section of the resulting mesh is presented in the following figure.

 .. figure:: images/mesh_cross_sec.png
     :alt: Mesh cross-section.